 Driven by requirements for high-speed data rate, the deployment of fiber optic has been growing.
 As the growth of installed fiber optic, the management of optical transmission networks becomes more difficult.
-Many factors should be considered during fiber optic cabling, like flexibility, future viability, cost of the deployment and management, etc. To handle large amounts of fiber optic with lower cost and higher flexibility, various optical distribution frames (ODF) are being widely used to connector and schedule optical fiber.
+Many factors should be considered during fiber optic cabling, like flexibility, future viability, cost of deployment and management, etc. To handle large amounts of fiber optic with lower cost and higher flexibility, various optical distribution frames (ODF) are being widely used to the connector and schedule optical fiber.
 Choosing right fiber optic distribution frames is the key to successful cable management.

 Optical Distribution Frame (ODF)

 An optical distribution frame (ODF) is a frame used to provide cable interconnections between communication facilities, which can integrate fiber splicing, fiber termination, fiber optic adapters & connectors and cable connections together in a single unit.
 It can also work as a protective device to protect fiber optic connections from damage.
 The basic functions of ODFs provided by today's vendors are almost the same.
 However, they come into different shapes and specifications.
 To choose the right ODF is not an easy thing.

 According to the structure, ODFs can mainly be divided into three types, namely wall mount ODF, floor mount ODF and rack mount ODF.

 Wall mount ODF (shown in the following picture) usually uses a design like a small box which can be installed on the wall and is suitable for fiber distribution with small counts.
 Floor mount ODF adopts closed structure.
 It is usually designed with relatively fixed fiber capacity and nice appearance.